statscomics/statscomics.github.io/guidelines.md

 * use a variable number of panels: sometimes a single panel is enough, sometimes you may decide on several panels.
 * experiment with panel size: some panels might be large and contain a lot of information, sometimes a panel might be fairly small with a picture only.

-# Purpose of This Stats Comics Workshop
+# Purpose of This Collaborative Design Session

 The purpose of this workshop is